anoohyabochu-bit/Codectechnologies_Tasks/README.md

-# CodeTech Technologies – Python Internship
+# CodecTechnologies – Python Internship

 This repository contains the two projects completed as part of my Python Development Internship at CodeTech Technologies.